 Mr. James R. Loyd, age 87 years, of Jefferson City, Mo., died Tuesday, May 7, 2019 at his home surrounded by family.

-To send flowers in memory of James R. Loyd, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James R. Loyd, please visit our Heartfelt Sympathies Store.

 Jim was born October 1, 1931 in Hermann, Mo. the son of Fred and Pearl Stoehr Loyd.
 He was married on March 3, 195l in Jefferson City, Mo. to Bonnie VanStratten who preceded him in death February 23, 2003.